 Obviously, managing can be quite different fro mentoring, though I’ve always tried to create work supportive work environments that help people reach the goals they’re trying to attain.
 I came to libraries from student affairs, so it was no surprise that my first library job involved the supervision of over 20 students a semester.
 While in this position I experimented with various methods of managing such a large group and was able to share some of my findings.
 I gave several presentations and posters on “Supervising While Away,” a topic which became more and more important to me as I was scheduled for meetings or conferences while my students were working.
 I also presented on specific approaches such as “Communication Strategies in a Library 2.0 Environment” and “Managing Online” (below) for the ACRL/LAMA Joint Spring Virtual Institute in 2008.

-For the past few years I haven’t directly supervised any students, but have been supervising a variety of positions: a Cisco/University Fellow, Collaborative Technologies Associate, an Instruction Librarian, an eLearning Librarian, and an Adjunct Instructor.
-During this time I’ve also managed a program that involves approximately half the library faculty and staff.
+In my first management role at Wake Forest University I supervised a Cisco/University Fellow, Collaborative Technologies Associate, an Instruction Librarian, an eLearning Librarian, and an Adjunct Instructor.
+During that time I also managed a program that involved approximately half the library faculty and staff.
 I wrote about this program, as well as our management and support structure, with the Director for Reference and Instruction in Christopher Hollister’s 2010 Best Practices for Teaching Credit-Bearing Information Literacy Courses.

 Leading by Demonstration